aryakudkar/Bank_Loan_Analysis/README.md

 # Bank_Loan_Analysis

-Bank Loan Analysis
+# Overview
-The Bank Loan Analysis offers a comprehensive view of loan performance metrics and customer insights, enabling banking professionals to make informed decisions.
-The dashboard is designed with an intuitive interface that displays real-time data and trends. 📈🏦
+* The Bank Loan Analysis offers a comprehensive view of loan performance metrics and customer insights, enabling banking professionals to make informed decisions.
+* The dashboard is designed with an intuitive interface that displays real-time data and trends.
+* This analysis helps in understanding the factors that influence loan outcomes and provides actionable recommendations for improving loan management and decision-making processes.📈🏦

+Key Metrics:
+* Total Loan Applications
+* Total Funded Amount
+* Total Amount Recieved
+* Average Interest Rate
+* Average

 Key features include:
-- Visualizing Good v/s Bad Loan
+* Visualizing Good v/s Bad Loan
-- Generating KPI's for total loan application, funded amount, received amount, etc.
-- Analyzing total loan applications by issued date, state, term, purpose, home ownership, etc.
+* Analyzing total loan applications by issued date, state, term, purpose, home ownership, etc.

 Technical aspects:
 The Bank Loan Dashboard is developed using Microsoft Excel.